Vladislava05/Vladislava05/README.md

 - 👯 I’m looking to collaborate on <a href="https://github.com/Vladislava05/TaskMaster"> TaskMaster</a>

-- 💬 Talk to me about Python, Django,
+- 💬 Talk to me about Python, Django

 <p align="left">